deepakmotlani/Notes/Core Java/Memory Management.md

 Once a particular key is garabage collected, the entire object is garabage collected & entire entry is removed from map.

-3. Soft Reference - These type is used for memory-sensetive scenarios, since these will be garbage collected only when application is running low on memory.
+3. **Soft Reference** - These type is used for memory-sensetive scenarios, since these will be garbage collected only when application is running low on memory.
 So until there is sufficient memory available GC will not touch soft refernce.
 Java also guarantee that all soft references will be garbage collected before throwing OutOfMemory error.

 ```
 SoftReference<StringBuilder> reference = new SoftReference<>(new StringBuilder());
 ```

+4. **Phantom Reference** - tough to understand this.